 Graduate students engage in an online discussion with their course instructor and peers every week.
 The professor presents a prompt or a set of problems for students to research and respond to over two days of active discussion.
 Students are required to post a minimum of four research-based and/or professional responses to their peers, but there are often hundreds of responses as students engage in multiple dialogues and delve into a variety of IMC issues ranging from the ethics of communication in politics or health to the evolution of human interaction and the latest communication technologies.
 Many of our students are working professionals, and therefore have a rich background of experience to bring to their discussions, which enriches their peers’ perspectives as well.

 That being said, we embrace the opportunity to bring in subject matter experts and professionals in the industry to delve into a topic that is important to our students or faculty.
-We typically host these presentations via Adobe Connect, but we have a couple of different systems that we can use, especially if we want to archive a recording of the presentation for students who are not able to attend.
+We typically host these presentations via Zoom, but we have a couple of different systems that we can use.
+We always archive recordings of presentations for students who are not able to attend live.

 Accessibility to quality education is one of our primary missions.
 We have sophisticated online learning technologies and are able to offer a myriad of resources students can leverage to supplement their academic experience.